sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 1. **Mapping**.
 Mapping lookups determine the network physical address (PA) spaces to redirect traffic.
-A mapping is a lookup table PA to CA (Customer Address), and whether it requires a different Encap (for example).
+A mapping is a lookup table PA to CA (Physical Address to Customer Address), and whether it requires a different Encap (for example).

     `10.3.0.0/16 -> VNET C (Peered) (use mapping)`

 The order is:  LPM->Route->Mapping.
-We ONLY look mappings, AFTER LPM decides that this route wins.
+We ONLY look at mappings, AFTER LPM decides that a route wins.

 Notice that a routing table has a size limit of about 100K while mapping table has a limit of 1M.
-Using mapping facilitates extension of the amount of data that can be contained in the routing table.
-It is important that the intent of this document is correctly modelled in the [P4 pipeline](https://github.com/Azure/DASH/tree/main/sirius-pipeline).
+Using mappings extends the amount of data that can be contained in the routing table.

 One of the main objectives of a routing table, more specifically **LPM routing table**, is to allow the customers to enter static or mapped entries per their